Pipipi: Breeding

 Both birds will feed the young until they are ready to fledge at around 18–22 days old.
 Once the female starts to incubate the second clutch then the male will take over and continue feeding the fledging's.
 In drought conditions there have been examples of the brown creepers showing cooperative breeding.
 If their nesting attempts fail, then they will start contributing food to another nest as well as helping brood the successful brown creeper pairs chicks.
 The young birds will be feed through until the end of winter at the latest before they become independent (35–65 days).
 Brown creepers can also be seen during the summer months feeding a long-tailed cuckoo chick that is much larger than themselves.
 Brown creepers are the main host of long-tailed cuckoos in the South Island and Stewart Island.

-Juveniles

 Once the young birds become independent they will form groups with the rest of the young from that year through autumn and winter.
 These flocks can contain up to 60 birds and are often mixed in with other forest bird species such as fantails, grey warblers, silvereyes and bellbirds.
 The juveniles can breed after one year.
 Juvenile males will learn their song from neighboring males and not their parents.
 During the first week out of the nest, juveniles will huddle together during the daylight hours so that their tail feathers can grow and their wings can become stronger.